-- pd Enables the client to receive delegated prefixes and use them to configure networks or subnets on separate interfaces. - The sla-id id\num1 parameter identifies the SLA (Site-Local Aggregate) number, an integer value that denotes a subnet of the network connected to the interface.
-This value can be up to 16 bits in length. - The sla-len id num2 parameter specifies the length of the SLA (expressed in bytes).
+- pd-Enables the client to receive delegated prefixes and use them to configure networks or subnets on separate interfaces. - sla-id id\num1-Identifies the Site-Local Aggregate (SLA) number, an integer value that denotes a subnet of the network connected to the interface.
+This value can be up to 16 bits in length. - sla-len id\num2-Specifies the length of the SLA (expressed in bytes).
 This value can range from 0 to 16.